willeynascimentodev/mini-rutter/README.md

 ## Notes

 1 - In a production enviroment, we can set a CRON to run the fetch endpoint <br/>
-2 - The access_key is exposed in the .env.example file only to make it easy test the app, in a real world problem, It would be hidden. <br/>

 ## Test